-- 1. The respondents shall, forthwith, provide the complainant with a copy of the following records, free of charge: - a. copies of all non-erased A44 reports from January 31, 2013 to May 1, 2014; and - b. copies of the records related to non-erased nolled cases for which the 13 month period has not expired from January 31, 2013 to May 1, 2014. - 2.
-The respondents shall forthwith provide the complainant with access to inspect all non-erased summons forms from January 31, 2013 to May 1, 2014, and to the extent the complainant desires copies of any of those records, the respondents shall provide those copies free of charge. - 3.
-Henceforth, the respondents shall strictly comply with the disclosure provisions of §§1-210(a) and 1-212(a), G.S.
+- 1. The respondents shall, forthwith, provide the complainant with a copy of the following records, free of charge: - a. copies of all non-erased A44 reports from January 31, 2013 to the date of the final decision in this matter; and - b. copies of the records related to non-erased nolled cases for which the 13 month period has not expired from January 31, 2013 to the date of the final decision in this matter. - 2.
+The respondents shall forthwith provide the complainant with access to inspect all non-erased summons forms from January 31, 2013 to the date of the final decision in this matter, and to the extent the complainant desires copies of any of those records, the respondents shall provide those copies free of charge.

+3. Henceforth, the respondents shall strictly comply with the disclosure provisions of §§1-210(a) and 1-212(a), G.S.

-Attorney Tracie C. Brown
+ttorney Tracie C. Br